 The answer is: start looking as far in advance of switching lenders as you can, and keep a lookout.
 Remortgaging only ever makes sense if it's going to be financially beneficial; for example, if your current lender is going to charge you an exit fee, you'll want to make sure that your new repayment plan is worth that penalty.
 Conversely, if you see a great fixed-term deal that'll allow to start saving (for example), exit fees notwithstanding, go for it.

-Are all good mortgage deals fixed rate?
+Are the best mortgage deals fixed rate?